mrsxturn/realyavuzbey/README.md

+# Welcome to README.md
-# Mustafa Yavuz Ak (@realyavuzbeyad)
+# Mustafa Yavuz Ak (@realyavuzbey)

 ## About Me

-Merhaba, ben Mustafa Yavuz Ak. İstanbul'da yaşayan bir yazılım geliştiricisiyim. **PHP ile Backend Kodlama** konusunda uzmanım ve **HTML, CSS** bilgimle web geliştirme projeleri üzerinde çalışıyorum.
+Hello, I'm Mustafa Yavuz Ak, a software developer based in Istanbul.
+I specialize in **Backend Development with PHP** and work on web development projects with my knowledge of **HTML and CSS**.

 ## Skills